git/git.github.io/SoC-2015-Org-Application.md

 ## How many potential mentors do you have for this year's program?
 What criteria did you use to select them?

-**TODO** needs review and certainly number updates for 2015

-We have 7 mentors related to specific projects, and a number of people in both the git-core and libgit2 projects who are available to help assist or backup mentors.
+We have 3 potential mentors this year.
+This is a smaller number than in previous years, and we expect to take a correspondingly smaller number of projects (probably only 1 or 2).

 All mentors are volunteers for the specific projects that they can contribute the most to (i.e., ones that meet their interests and